noahcoffey/HypeAgent/README.md

   - Set `PUBLISH_BASE_URL` to match your Pages site if you're hosting under a custom domain.
 - Pages not updating after a push
   - GitHub Pages may take 1–2 minutes to rebuild.
 Hard refresh the site.

+- Permissions error when writing to gh-pages (403)
+  - In Actions, ensure your workflow has `permissions: contents: write` at the top-level.
+If running locally, use a PAT with repo write access.
+- Branch or file not found (404)
+  - Ensure the repository and target branch exist or allow the publisher to create the branch.
+Verify the token can access the repo.
+- Update conflict (409)
+  - Re-run the workflow.
+Avoid concurrent runs that write to the same file/branch.
+- Missing envs (init fails with a clear message)
+  - Set `GHPAGES_OWNER`, `GHPAGES_REPO`, and `GHPAGES_TOKEN` (or `GITHUB_TOKEN`) when `PUBLISHER=gh-pages`.

 ### Example workflow (scheduled and manual)